Topological bias: How haloes trace structural patterns in the cosmic web: Introduction

 The applications of persistent homology~\citep{edelsbrunner2010computational}, Betti numbers~\citep{poincare1892betti}, and topological data analysis in general has seen a large increase in number and popularity in recent years~\citep[for a review see][]{wasserman2018}.
 We see the popularity also in a diverse range of application fields, ranging from brain research~\citep{petri2014,reimann2017} to materials science~\citep{hiraoka2016}, and in recent years also to cosmology and astrophysics.
-An interesting application concerns the investigation of the evolving topology of the reionization network~\citep{elbers2019,Thelie2021,giri2021}, a suggestive issue for the application of topological analysis methods.
-Another one involves the exploration of the structure and topology of magnetic fields in the interstellar medium~\citep{makarenko2018}.
+Over the past decade, an increasing number of cosmological studies have invoked persistent homology in an attempt towards quantifying and classifying the complex weblike patterns in the cosmic matter and galaxy distribution~\citep{weygaert2010alphashapetopology,weygaert2011alpha,sousbie2011persistent,sousbie2011persistent2,shivashankar2016felix,kimura2016,pranav2017topology,kono2020,feldbrugge2019,biagetti2020}.
+Additional interesting applications concern the investigation of the evolving topology of the reionization network~\citep{elbers2019, Thelie2021, giri2021} and the exploration of the structure and topology of magnetic fields in the interstellar medium~\citep{makarenko2018}.